hlascelles/karina_personal_website/_posts/travel/2020-12-15-canary-islands.md

 ---

-I visited Fuerteventura (20.2 million years old island), Gran Canaria (14.6 Ma), Tenerife (11.9 Ma), La Gomera (9.4 Ma) and La Palma (1.7 Ma).
-Fuerteventura is best for beaches; Tenerife is best for volcanoes; La Gomera (the  giant lemon squeezer) and La Palma are best for hiking in lush forests; La Palma is best for star gazing.
+Fuerteventura (20.2 million years old island) is best for beaches; Tenerife (11.9 million years old island) is best for volcanoes; La Gomera (the giant lemon squeezer, 9.4 million years old island) and La Palma are best for hiking in lush forests; La Palma (1.7 million years old island) is best for star gazing.

 <h4>Reasons to go:</h4>